gorsicleo/AI-Snake/README.md

 ## Model and brief explanation

-Neural network used in AI agent is simple neural network with 3 layers.
+Neural network used in AI agent is a simple neural network with 3 layers.
 First layer has 11 input nodes representing current state of the game, second layer is "hidden layer" with 256 nodes (arbitrary) and third layer has only 3 output nodes representing all possible snake moves (turn right, turn left, continue straight).

 This program uses [Adam optimizer](https://optimization.cbe.cornell.edu/index.php?title=Adam) with MSE as optimizer criterion that is fed with move that _would_ be played by deterministic algorithm and neural network output in order to calculate loss.